JurgenR/aioslsk/docs/source/MESSAGES.rst

 SendUploadSpeed (Code 121)
 --------------------------

-Send upload speed, sent to the server right after an upload completed
+Send upload speed, sent to the server right after an upload completed. `speed` parameter should be in bytes per second.
+This is not the global average uploads speed but rather the upload speed for that particular transfer.

+In exception cases, for example if a transfer was failed midway then resumed, only the speed of the resumed part is taken into account.

 :Code: 121 (0x79)
 :Send: